 As mentioned in our Industry 4.0 overview, the concept of Industry 4.0 is now worldwide in scope.
-To be more precise: we said Industry 4.0 had gone global but worldwide in scope sounds better and it’s precisely what industrial giant PTC states in a series of announcements in the context of a global Industry 4.0 strategy.
+Industry 4.0 has gone global but ‘worldwide in scope’ sounds better and it’s precisely what industrial IoT specialist PTC states in a series of announcements in the context of a global Industry 4.0 strategy.

 According to the company, the Industrie 4.0 concept is among others the blueprint for Made in China 2025, one of the many initiatives across the globe in smart manufacturing (and mentioned in that ‘gone global’ overview).
 It certainly is also the essence of the over 12 initiatives in the EU (and counting) which we mentioned in our article on the EU’s plans to boost manufacturing and industry transformation.

 The Industry 4.0 Platform also collaborates with Japan’s Robot Revolution Initiative (which is joined by the far-reaching Society 5.0 initiative) and with the Industrial Internet Consortium.
 According to PTC, Industrie 4.0 also ‘heavily influences’ Smart Manufacturing in the US.

 Industrie 4.0 heavily influences Smart Manufacturing initiatives in the United States (PTC)